 - 1. Read the safety information beginning on page v and "Installation guidelines" on page 7. - 2.
 Remove the side cover (see "Removing the side cover" on page 10). - 3.
-Pull out on the rear end of the support bracket at a 45° angle. - 4.
+Pull out on the rear end of the support bracket at a $45^{\circ}$ angle. - 4.
 Disengage the front end of the support bracket from the server and set the bracket aside.

-To reinstall the support bracket, reverse the previous steps.
+To reinstall the support bracket, reverse the previous steps for your server.